sandeep194920/SnippetCodes/README.md

     - Import ErrorMessage from 'formik'
     - Replace the error checking block with ErrorMessage component and pass in the name prop of the field
     - At this point the styling will be off

+### Specifying styles with ErrorMessage

+- You might have noticed that the styling disappeared when we use ErrorMessage
+- We can use a component prop on error message and specify that as a react component.
+The message passed will then be rendered as that component.
+- Let me create a TextError.js component and pass message as children prop and render error message in red color